Do You Need A Business License to Sell on Shopify?

 That being said, you can also save a lot of money on tax write-offs, and you’ll need to have a real, registered business to take advantage of the tax code for businesses.

-Finally, it’s important to remember that Shopify will generate and send you a 1099 Tax Form once you process at least $20,000 or more than 200 transactions in a calendar year.
-If you have economic nexus in Vermont or Massachusetts, then it’ll likely be less as they have different tax codes.
-Either way, Shopify will send it to you once you’ve met the necessary legal criteria.
+It’s important to remember that Shopify will generate and send you a 1099-K Tax Form once you process at least $20,000 or more than 200 transactions in a calendar year.
+If you want to learn more about Shopify and your 1099, then be sure to check out the section above: What You Need To Know About Your 1099 Form & Shopify.

 Once you qualify for the 1099, you’ll see it when you click the Documents link at the top left of your Shopify Payments payout page.

 Getting certain types of business licenses can help limit your liability.
 According to accountant and Shopify store owner, Nicole Couloute, “It is best to have an LLC to limit liability and protect your personal assets.
 If you are making a lot of money in your business, you may want to change to an LLC that’s taxed as an S Corp.”

 Registering as an LLC or S Corp is pretty easy.
 However, there are tax benefits to these business structures, so you’ll need to go through the Internal Revenue Service (IRS).
 To create an S Corp specifically, you’ll need to file form 2553 with the IRS.

 If your goal is to build meaningful relationships with trusted suppliers, you need to show them you are trustworthy yourself.
 No reputable brand is going to work with you if you don’t seem like a legitimate business.

 Being registered as an LLC or S Corp also shows suppliers you are worthwhile and serious about your business.

 Additionally, most legitimate suppliers will require you to get a Federal Employer Identification Number (EIN) and a resale certificate or seller’s permit (depending on what it’s called in the state where you have economic nexus).